Gustav Mogensen: Sarpsborg 08

 On 7 July 2022, Mogensen moved to Norway and signed a three-year contract with Eliteserien club Sarpsborg 08, effective 1 August 2022.
 He commenced training with the club on 7 September, but was not considered for first team selection during the remainder of the 2022 season, due to the quota on the number of non-Norwegians allowed in Eliteserien squads.
 He returned to match play with the reserve team and scored two goals in the final three Third Division matches of the season.

 Mogensen began the 2023 season making appearances for the reserve team, while regularly being an unused substitute for the first team.
 He made just two first team appearances prior to 1 August 2023, when he departed to join First Division club IL Hødd on loan until the end of the season.
 He scored four goals in 17 appearances during a spell which culminated in relegation to the Second Division through a playoff.
 Mogensen transferred out of Sarpsborg 08 in December 2023.

 Ranheim

 On 20 December 2023, Mogensen transferred to First Division club Ranheim and signed a three-year contract for an undisclosed fee, effective 1 January 2024.
 He ended a mid-table 2024 season with 33 appearances and seven goals.
 On 29 April 2025, during his sixth appearance of the 2025 season, Mogensen suffered a season-ending cruciate ligament injury.
+He returned to match play in September 2026.